Illustration by Edpuzzle Staff

 Plan your videos.
 Make sure you have a clear plan for what content your instructional videos will cover.
 It’s best to focus on one learning objective per video, to keep them short (~6 minutes depending on students’ age).
 It’s also important to plan how you’re going to share information in the video.
 Design a slideshow with PowerPoint or Google Slides, or simply share guided notes in the background.

 Record your videos.
-When it comes to recording video, a screencasting tool is your best friend.
-If you’re using your computer, we recommend Screencastify.
-This free Chrome extension lets you record your computer screen, perfect for if you want to show your students how to use a particular website or if you’re sharing a slideshow.
+When it comes to recording video, screen recording with Edpuzzle is your best friend.
+With Edpuzzle's free Chrome extension you can record your computer screen, perfect for if you want to show your students how to use a particular website or if you’re sharing a slideshow.
 If you’re using a tablet, try Explain Everything.
 It lets you upload documents, images, and videos to a virtual whiteboard that you can then record.
-The best part about these tools is that they both let you upload your video directly into Edpuzzle!
+The best part about this tool is that it lets you upload your video directly into Edpuzzle!

 Enhance your videos with Edpuzzle.
 To keep students from watching passively and maximize engagement, Edpuzzle is your go-to.
 Add your own questions and turn on the Prevent Skipping feature to ensure that students are actually interacting with the video.
 Then, use Edpuzzle’s Gradebook to get data on how many questions each student answered correctly, how many times they viewed each portion of the video, and how much time they took to complete it.